Case Study #1

 What Was Wrong

-• Key data locations were not included
+• Key data locations and dependencies were not clearly mapped

-• No documented restore process existed
+• No documented restore process existed for a real outage

-• No one had performed a recovery
+• No one had performed a restore test before recovery was needed

-• Recovery time expectations were unrealistic
+• Recovery time expectations were based on hope instead of evidence

 Corrective Work